georgatgalaniprojects/bte-onepager/README.md

 # One Pager Webseite for B.T.E.

-This a single page website for the B.T.E. project.
+This is a single page website for the B.T.E. project.
 It supports desktop and mobile / responsive view modes.

 So far this project does not use any Javascript and relies only on HTML and CSS.